Wiktorxd-1/somtomorrow/README.md

 ### Auth

-- [ ] Add long term login with refresh tokens
+- [ ] Login once and store the refresh token -> connect somtd with somtm acc or just automatic logins with sessions?
 - [ ] Maybe look into using the Somtoday login after all with a kind of redirect?
 - [ ] Fix Authtoday